-At this time of year lots of people are feeling the cold.
-Of course ‘cold’ varies depending where you are.
+At this time of year, lots of people are feeling the cold.
+Of course ‘cold’ varies depending on where you are.
 Here in the Northeast, our winters can be long, but at least we have comfort food to help get us through.
 And ideas like these slow cooker short ribs are perfect whether you need comfort food or just a meal you can set and forget.

 What are beef short ribs?

 The name gives you a clue – short ribs are pieces of meat on the rib bone.
 The name ‘short’ is generally considered to be because they are parts of the rib rather than full bones.

 There are two main cuts:

 - Flanken where the bones are cut into short 1-2 inch lengths.
 Sometimes a few cross-sections of big are left in a strip, or they are in separate chunks as I have used here.

 - English-style where larger pieces of bone are left in and the meat is cut parallel to the bone.